 At WeJam we find it both animating and daunting to think about what the future holds in this respect.
 So here are six of our predictions for what the future of live music might look like.

 Coronavirus bought the world to a complete standstill as many of us were forced to spend months on end trapped in our homes.
-Watching concerts was an obvious thing that needed to be put on hold to stop the virus spreading, but in the short time that concerts have been cancelled, the industry has been estimated to have already lost $10 billion.
-For both an industry that now desperately demands innovation as well as billions of fans who miss seeing their favourite artists on stage, adaptation seems all but inevitable.
+In the short time that concerts have been cancelled, the industry has been estimated to have already lost $10 billion.
+For both an industry that now desperately demands innovation as well as billions of fans who missed seeing their favourite artists on stage, adaptation seems all but inevitable.
 Therefore, our first prediction for the future of live music is the use of virtual and augmented reality.
 To many, this may still seem like a futuristic concept, but virtual reality found its way into mainstream society almost a decade ago.
 Companies like Sony used virtual reality headsets to create visionary gaming landscapes that consumers could enjoy.
 But the technology even finds extensive use in medicine.

 With the technology already so readily developed, it is a logical assumption that it might soon be fed into the music industry to satisfy the appetites of music lovers and drum up revenue for venues.
 Although you may not be able to physically attend a concert, you will be able to enjoy an extremely realistic replication from within the walls of your own home.
 For venues and technology companies, ticket sales would rise significantly because there would be no restrictions to a maximum capacity of a venue space.
 Patrons would not only be able to enjoy live concerts from their homes but would also be able to relive classic concerts that they might never have been able to attend.

 Augmented reality has already started to find its way into the music scene.
 2012’s Coachella exhibited a hologram of Tupac that moved and sang.
 This capability of ‘bringing back artists from the dead’ opens up numerous possibilities for futuristic light shows that can also draw on the past.

 DRIVE THROUGH CONCERTS